 - Enjoy preferential rates for conferences, professional development, programs, etc.

-- Advance your education at the University of Waterloo, the University of Sherbrooke, University of Calgary, Ryerson University, and more partner institutions.
+- Advance your education at the University of Waterloo, the University of Sherbrooke, University of Calgary, Toronto Metropolitan University, and more partner institutions.

 - Access to a National Economic Development Network